debasishdastrp/Android-15_DualBoot_ABpartition/README.md

 ➡️**Step-4 has been implemented in 2_PrimaryBackup.sh script**
 ## 5. Secondary OS Setup
 5.1.
-Flash the secondary OS zip (e.g. Lineage OS) using TWRP recovery 5.2.
+Flash the secondary OS zip (e.g. Lineage OS) using TWRP recovery<br>
+5.2.
 Download and copy recovery image of secondary OS to tools partition using following ADB command

     adb push recovery.img /tmp/tools/